-SPEA-J 380 Internship in Criminal Justice (1-6 cr.)
+- SPEA-J 380 Internship in Criminal Justice (0-6 cr.)
 P: Permission of instructor.
 Open to interested students who qualify upon approval of the faculty.
 Students may be placed with various criminal justice agencies for assignment to defined tasks relevant to their educational interests.
 Tasks may involve staff work or research.
 Full-time participants may earn up to 6 credit hours.
 Course is graded S /F (Satisfactory /Fail).
-May be repeated for credit.

-SPEA-J 387 Foundations of Homeland Security (3 cr.)
-(Indianapolis and Kokomo only) Examination of the theory and research driving homeland security and emergency management measures and an analytical look at the practices and principles of homeland security from an empirical perspective.

-SPEA-J 426 Mapping and Analysis for Public Safety (3 cr.)
+May be repeated for credit. - SPEA-J 381 Professional Experience (1-6 cr.)
+Students will be required to fulfill a minimum of 120 hours of relevant professional work experience Course is graded S /F (Satisfactory /Fail). - SPEA-J 382 Foundations of Emergency Management (3 cr.)
+P: SPEA-J 150 and SPEA-J 101 A history of emergency management and the four phases-mitigation, preparedness, response, and recovery.
+An examination of the concepts of hazard, risk and vulnerability and the history, current issues, alternative career paths, roles of local, state, and federal governments in emergency management, and the future outlook of emergency management. - SPEA-J 387 Foundations of Homeland Security (3 cr.)
+P: SPEA-J 150 and SPEA-J 101 (Indianapolis and Kokomo only) Examination of the theory and research driving homeland security and emergency management measures and an analytical look at the practices and principles of homeland security from an empirical perspective. - SPEA-J 426 Mapping and Analysis for Public Safety (3 cr.)
 P: SPEA-J 101 or J 150.
-The use of geographic information systems to map locations of events and analyze patterns for decision making in areas of public safety including criminal justice, fire services, emergency management, and homeland security.

-SPEA-J 429 Public Safety Management and Leadership (3 cr.)
-This capstone course is designed to examine the major public management principles, policy concerns, and leadership theories learned in an undergraduate management curriculum as they relate to how public safety is achieved in the field and in the policy making arena.

-SPEA-J 433 Institutional Corrections (3 cr.)
+The use of geographic information systems to map locations of events and analyze patterns for decision making in areas of public safety including criminal justice, fire services, emergency management, and homeland security. - SPEA-J 429 Public Safety Management and Leadership (3 cr.)
+This capstone course is designed to examine the major public management principles, policy concerns, and leadership theories learned in an undergraduate management curriculum as they relate to how public safety is achieved in the field and in the policy making arena. - SPEA-J 433 Institutional Corrections (3 cr.)
 P: SPEA-J 101.
 The history and development of the jail, penitentiary, prison, and reformatory.
-Analysis and evaluation of contemporary imprisonment.

-SPEA-J 439 Crime and Public Policy (3 cr.)
+Analysis and evaluation of contemporary imprisonment. - SPEA-J 439 Crime and Public Policy (3 cr.)
 P: SPEA-J 201, J 202, K 300.
 Senior standing or consent of instructor.
 A detailed examination of the major efforts designed to control or reduce crime.
-A review of existing knowledge is followed by an investigation of current crime control theories, proposals, and programs.

-SPEA-J 440 Corrections in the Community (3 cr.)
+A review of existing knowledge is followed by an investigation of current crime control theories, proposals, and programs. - SPEA-J 440 Corrections in the Community (3 cr.)
 P: SPEA-J 101.
 A detailed analysis of correctional alternatives to incarceration that focus on the reintegration of the offender while remaining in the community.
 Because of their extensive use, considerable attention is given to probation and parole.
 Other topics include diversion, community residential programs, restitution, halfway houses, and home detention.

-SPEA-J 445 Trends in Corrections (3 cr.)
+- SPEA-J 445 Trends in Corrections (3 cr.)
 P: SPEA-J 101.
 Analysis and evaluation of contemporary correctional systems.
-Discussion of recent research concerning the correctional institution and the various field services.

-SPEA-J 460 Police in the Community (3 cr.)
+Discussion of recent research concerning the correctional institution and the various field services. - SPEA-J 460 Police in the Community (3 cr.)
 P: SPEA-J 101.
-In-depth examination of crime as an urban policy problem, focusing on the role of police and victims in defining crime as a policy problem, and their role in seeking to reduce the incidence of crime.

-SPEA-J 470 Seminar in Criminal Justice (1-3 cr.)
+In-depth examination of crime as an urban policy problem, focusing on the role of police and victims in defining crime as a policy problem, and their role in seeking to reduce the incidence of crime. - SPEA-J 470 Seminar in Criminal Justice (1-3 cr.)
 P: Senior standing.
-Emphasizes current developments in legal, administrative, and operational aspects of the criminal justice system.

-SPEA-J 480 Research in Criminal Justice (1-6 cr.)
+Emphasizes current developments in legal, administrative, and operational aspects of the criminal justice system. - SPEA-J 480 Research in Criminal Justice (1-6 cr.)
 P: Junior standing and consent of instructor.
 Individual research under guidance of faculty member.